Skip to main content

 • Labels

-Here's a walkthrough of making the most of the timeline functionality.
+Here's a walkthrough of making the most of these areas, and how they can help you maximise your templates.

 To use a template job, you simply need to duplicate it.
 You can do this from the jobs list view or from the job itself by clicking the three dot menu and selecting duplicate.